openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 151: Maximum brightness level

-Maximum brightness level - initalised at calibration This parameter is set automatically during the calibration process, but can be changed manually after the calibration.
+Maximum brightness level - initalised at calibration
+<p&gtThis parameter is set automatically during the calibration process, but can be changed manually after the calibration.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 99</p&gt <p&gtAvailable values:</p&gt <p&gt2-99 (2-99%, 1% step) – level of brightness</p&gt

-Parameter size: 1B

-Default value: 99

-Available values:

-2-99 (2-99%, 1% step) – level of brightness
 Values in the range 2 to 99 may be set.

 The manufacturer defined default value is ```99```.